deployd/dpd-event/README.md

 1. `proceed`: Indicates that the target endpoint event should be run.
 It takes not parameters.
 2. `kill`: Terminates the routing and sends a response.
 Parameters are error and response.
+3. `killIf`: Calls the kill method if the logic is true.
+Parameters are logic, error and response.

 NOTE: method `setResult` has been removed to mark a major difference between router events and normal events.